CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 -----------------
 WORKING AREAS
 -----------------
+.. fare check grammatica dopo
+.. check quote.
 The system is divided in different working areas in order to permit a more sustainable and efficient use of the available resources.
-The main working areas are reported and described here, please check the rules for using each working area in order to avoid affecting the whole system functionality:
+The main working areas are reported and descrbed in the following section.
+Please check the relus for each working area in otder to avoid the functionality of the whole system.

-/home
+**/home**
-Purpose: to save personal data such as libraries, sources, compiled code, documents etc. In general, this area is reserved to files that you think should be backed up.
+*Purpose:* to save personal data such libraries, source code, compiled code, documents etc...
+In general this area is reserved to files that the user think should be backed up.
+*Capacity:* the reserved quota per user is assigned by the user's :ref:`Research Group<ResearchGroups>`.
-Capacity: a quota for each group is assigned, this limitation permits to avoid the filling up of the /home area affecting other groups or users.
-To know the total quota and the actual occupancy of the available space type “repquota –augs”
+This limitation exits to avoid the filling up of the **/home** area.
+To know the total quota and the actual available quota:
+.. aggiornare
+	| “repquota –augs”
-Access: all nodes
+*Access:* from all nodes
-Backup: YES
+*Backup:* YES

-/fast-scratch & /big-scratch
-Purpose: launch runs and put data actually on use.
+**/global-scratch/bulk_pool**
+*Purpose:*  to launch production runs, data manipulation, elaboration, production etc...
 In order to preserve the purpose of this area and avoid a filling up of the area all data older than 50 days will be deleted from this area.
-Please be careful and move your data to /ARCHIVIO area when they are not on use anymore
+Please be careful and move your data to **/ARCHIVIO** area when they are not on use anymore
+*Capacity:* Each user has an assigned quota of 100Gb.
-Capacity: approx. 6Tb to 30Tb on SSD (high speed) cache disk interfaces (normal) NLSAS disks to speed up data exchange processes.
+.. approx. 6Tb to 30Tb on SSD (high speed) cache disk interfaces (normal) NLSAS disks to speed up data exchange processes.
-Access: all nodes
+*Access:* from all login nodes.
+*Backup:* NO

+**/global-scratch/flash_pool**
+*Purpose:* to launch data manipulation, production, elaboration etc... when fast read/wirte speed is crucial for the task.
+.. ri-chiedere a Luigi.
+Era qualcosa come una decina di giga per elaborare velocemente i data (tipo ML) *Capacity:*
+*Access:* from all login nodes.
-Backup: NO
+*Backup:* NO

-/ARCHIVIO
+**/ARCHIVIO**
-Purpose: save the results and data you want to keep for long term.
+*Purpose:* save the results and data you want to keep for long term.
 This area permits to store data without affecting the running processes in other working areas.
-Capacity: related to the amount of storage purchased as a group, divided into blocks of 8Tb.
+*Capacity:* related to the amount of storage purchased by your :ref:`Research Group<ResearchGroups>`, divided into blocks of 8Tb.
-Access: all nodes
+*Access:* from all nodes.
-Backup: NO, however considered reliable being residing on enterprise band hard-drives with multi-disk data redundancy
+*Backup:* NO, however considered reliable being residing on enterprise band hard-drives with multi-disk data redundancy.

 .. dovrebbe essere capitolo 3.7:
 .. _DATA_TRANSFER: